-If after waiting for 5-10 seconds and the shifter is still hard to move, then possibly the Transmission Lock Out Solenoid has failed, or not getting any electricity (wire or fuse)
+If after waiting for 5-10 seconds and the shifter is still hard to move, then possibly the Transmission Lock Out Solenoid has not been powered, or the solenoid limit switch has failed

 15) In the case of #14, then the locking pawl (tab) can be released, and tied back so it no longer requires the Transmission Lock Out Solenoid to release the shifter, thus eliminating hard shifting or a stuck shifter.
 See pic to see how to tie back the locking pawl (tab).
 A small hole will need to be drilled on the side of the pawl to insert a wire.